 Hats and caps are prohibited.
-EXCEPTION - During inclement weather, track and field competitors may wear the Navy Watch-Style knit cap.
+EXCEPTIONS - 1) During inclement weather, track and field competitors may wear the Navy Watch-Style knit cap.
 The cap shall not have a bill, but may have a knit ball on top or a tassel or tail provided the tassel or tail is no longer than 1/2 the depth or length of the cap.
-Competitors may also wear a headband with or without ear protectors provided the headband is designed for the purpose of protecting the head and ears during inclement weather.
-Tassels, bows, pom-poms or streamers attached to the cap, hair or hair control device are not permitted.
+Competitors may also wear a headband with or without ear protectors during inclement weather provided the headband is designed for the purpose of protecting the head and ears.
+If in question, the referee will have the final decision regarding whether or not to allow certain types of headgear.
+Tassels, bows, pom-poms or streamers attached to the cap, hair or hair control device are not permitted; 2) Pole vaulters are permitted to wear helmets (safety head gear).
+Any exceptions to the use of headgear for religious purposes MUST BE approved by the OHSAA.